JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

   target.
 Remember that targets are not only needed during training itself, but also for data partitioning and resampling.

-The targets logic is in some ways a bit more complex than the :func:`getobs` logic.
-The main reason for this is that while :func:`getobs` was solely define for data containers, we want the target logic to seamlessly support a wide variety of data sources and data scenarios.
-In this document, however, we will only focus on data sources that are considered :ref:`container`.
+The implemented target logic is in some ways a bit more complex than the :func:`getobs` logic.
+The main reason for this is that while :func:`getobs` is solely designed for data containers, we want the target logic to seamlessly support a wide variety of data sources and data scenarios.
+In this document, however, we will only focus on data sources that are considered labeled :ref:`container`.
+Note that in the context of this package, a **labeled data container** is a data container that contains *targets*; be it categorical or continuous.

 Query Target(s)
 -------------------

-The first question one may ask is: "Why would access pattern need to "extract" the targets out of some data container?".
-After all, it would be simpler to just pass the targets as an additional parameter.
+The first question one may ask is: "Why would the access pattern need to *extract* the targets out of some data container?".
+After all, it would be simpler to just pass the targets as an additional parameter to any function that needs them.
 In fact, that is pretty much how almost all other ML frameworks handle labeled data.
-The reason why we diverge from tradition this is two-fold.
+The reason why we diverge from this tradition is two-fold.

 1. The set of access pattern that work on labeled data is really just a superset of the set of access pattern that work on